 Exceptions and Non-Separable Prefixes

-While the majority of prefixes indicate separable verbs, a few introduce inseparable verbs in German.
+While most prefixes indicate separable verbs, a few introduce inseparable verbs in German.
 These prefixes include be-, ent-, er-, ge-, ver-, zer-, emp-, er-, miss-.
 For example: bezahlen (to pay), entscheiden (to decide), erwarten (to expect), verdienen (to earn), zerstören (to destroy).

 Er bezahlt die Rechnung.
 (He pays the bill)